-And while getting to grips with a dirty vent will maximize home safety, it’s important for another reason, too.
+Even the best tumble dryers can get clogged up and unclogging it is beneficial in more than one way.
+While getting to grips with a dirty vent will maximize home safety, it’s important for another reason, too.
 If the vent is filled with grot, your dryer won’t work as well as it should and that’s a waste of energy as well as your time.

 So now you know how crucial finding out how to clean out a dryer vent is, all you need to do is scroll down to discover how to get yours clear of debris.

 How to clean a dryer vent in seven easy steps

 Bryan G. Audiss, Division President at Lowe's says, 'Regularly cleaning your dryer vent prevents build-up, reduces fire hazards and ensures efficient dryer operation.'

 So with that in mind, we've got all you need to know about cleaning a dryer vent.

 - Dryer vent cleaning brush (like Holikme's brush available at Amazon)